hyling/kean.github.io/_posts/2017-07-10-api-client-in-swift.markdown

 - **[NO]** [ObjectMapper](https://github.com/Hearst-DD/ObjectMapper) - forces to change model objects, no Swift error handling, uses custom operators
 - **[NO]** [Gloss](https://github.com/hkellaway/Gloss) - forces to change model objects, no Swift error handling

-> With the release of Swift 4 the new [Swift Encoding](https://github.com/apple/swift-evolution/blob/master/proposals/0167-swift-encoders.md) features are going to come into play.

 # Endpoint